NOAA-OWP/inundation-mapping/README.md

 - Manditory arguments:
     - `-u` can be a single huc, a series passed in quotes space delimited, or a line-delimited (.lst) file.
 To run the entire domain of available data use one of the ```/data/inputs/included_huc8.lst``` files or a HUC list file of your choice.
 Depending on the performance of your server, especially the number of CPU cores, running the full domain can take multiple days.
     - `-n` is a name of your run (only alphanumeric)
+    - While not mandiatory, if you override the `params_template.env` file, you may want to use the `-c` argument to point to your adjusted file.
 - Outputs can be found under ```/outputs/<name_your_run>```.

 Processing of HUC's in FIM4 comes in three pieces.